This is the perfect way to finish off a night of drinking! Introducing the classic final dishes of the six Tohoku prefectures [Six Tohoku prefectures]

 Dried sardine ramen

-Niboshi ramen has an overwhelming presence in Aomori Prefecture.
-There are many ramen shops that are open late into the night, and in the downtown areas of Hirosaki and Aomori City, it is common to eat niboshi chuka
+In Aomori Prefecture, dried sardine ramen has an overwhelming presence.
+Many ramen shops are open late into the night, and in the entertainment districts of Hirosaki and Aomori City, itniboshi chuka" (dried sardine ramen's common to eat

 The soup, with its strong flavor of dried sardines, is light yet rich in flavor.
 Its gentleness makes it a safe choice even for those who don't like heavy dishes.
 There are many ramen shops that are open late into the night near the drinking district, and the convenience of being able to drop in after drinking is also a key to its popularity.
 Niboshi ramen is not just a final dish, but is a hometown flavor that is hugely popular with adults and children throughout Aomori Prefecture.
 Niboshi ramen is truly the perfect bowl to end an Aomori night